godotengine/godot-website/collections/_article/contribution-policy-2026.md

 ---
 title: "Changes to our Contribution Policies"
-excerpt: "Godot is growing fast, here is how we are dealing with the huge increase in contributions."
+excerpt: "Godot is growing fast, so here is how we are dealing with the huge increase in contributions."
 categories: ["news"]
 author: Godot Foundation
 image: /storage/blog/covers/contribution-policy-2026.jpg